Complete Guide to Raw Material Inventory Management

 Keep better track of your outgoings

-This one may sound on the surface to be a little obvious, however it’s important to note.
+This one may sound on the surface to be a little obvious, however it’s worth calling out.
 Tracking your raw material inventory helps companies keep track of their spending on raw materials.
 If you don’t know what you have on hand, you simply don’t know what to order.
 This can lead to ordering stock “just in case” or based on wild estimates: this can really increase your outgoings if you don’t have enough awareness of your processes to guestimate with accuracy.

 Avoid stockouts and production delays

 If you don’t have enough raw materials on hand, it can lead to production delays while you wait for new materials to arrive.
-This can be costly in terms of both lost productivity and disappointed customers.
+This is costly in terms of both lost productivity and disappointed customers.

-By knowing your raw materials inventory levels, you can avoid these situations by ensuring that you always have enough raw materials on hand to meet your production needs: you’ll be able to place your purchase orders for new materials at the right time to ensure that your production line flows smoothly.
+By knowing your raw materials inventory levels, you can avoid these situations — you’ll be able to place purchase orders for new materials at the right time to keep your production line flowing smoothly.

 Better manage your cash flow

-As a manufacturer, you know that one of your biggest costs is raw materials, so it makes sense to make your cash flow situation for this expense carefully.
-It’s thus surprising how many companies still rely on guessing their stock levels and thus either stockpiling materials or ordering stock at the last minute.
+As a manufacturer, one of your biggest costs is raw materials, so it makes sense to manage your cash flow for this expense carefully.
+It’s surprising how many companies still rely on guessing their stock levels and thus either stockpiling materials or ordering stock at the last minute.

-By tracking your raw materials exact inventory levels (preferably in real-time), you can ensure that your purchase orders are being raised in a predictable and planned fashion.
+By tracking your raw materials exact inventory levels (preferably in real-time), your purchase orders get raised in a predictable, planned fashion — not in a panic.

 Identify bottlenecks and inefficiencies in your supply chain